CraftAcademyLabs/coach-guides/weeks/week_8_9.md

 - Learn more about Agile practices (Scrum + XP - Software Craftsmanship)
 - Practice more on CI & CD, Devops (set up a VPS with DB, application server - Digital Ocean)
 - Practice Cloud Storage - Active Storage in Rails
-(- Alternatives to Rails & Active Record - Sails (Node based framework) & Waterline - Thomas and Oliver will discuss this)
+(- Alternatives to Rails & Active Record - Sails (Node based framework) & Waterline - Thomas and Oliver will discuss this

+- API only Rails App for the entire logic and storage
+  - Serialization - OK
+  - Testing Serializers -
+- ReactJs Client
+- No coding - just CONFIGURATION and SETUP (the chores), during the firs 3 days of the challenge
+- By wednesday night we need the following:
+  - Rails API-only app (with test framework - RSpec) - Pings controller + endpoint
+  - ReactJS app (with test framework - Cypress & Jest/Enzyme) - connect to back-end and display "Pong"
+  - CI & CD
+  - Both app deployed (Rails on Heroku, React on Netlify)
+- Figure out (and document) OAuth on React

 ## Weekend challenge